rrwick/Bacsort/README.md

 centrifuge-build -p 16 --conversion-table seqid2taxid.map --taxonomy-tree taxonomy/nodes.dmp --name-table taxonomy/names.dmp input-sequences.fna bacsort
 ```

-This should create three files which comprise your new Centrifuge database: `bacsort.1.cf`, `bacsort.2.cf` and `bacsort.3.cf`.
-Use it like you would any other Centrifuge database!
-You can now delete all other files made along the way to save disk space.
+This should create `*.cf` files which comprise your new Centrifuge database - use it like you would any other Centrifuge database!
+You can now delete any other files made along the way to save disk space.